...

 Thus, these color dots are process control patches that provide information (guidance) to the printer.

-However, these color patches are also used for customers to understand the nature of products inside the box.
-Every color has its purpose and mead, which helps in this regard.
+However, these color patches are also used for customers to understand the nature of the products inside the box.
+Every color has its purpose and meaning, which helps in this regard.
 Since these kinds of indications are not used for printing, we have explained them in a different section head.

 What are Colored Circles on the Food Packaging?